This example shows how to perform transfer learning interactively using the Deep Network Designer app.

 Deep Network Designer provides a selection of pretrained image classification networks that have learned rich feature representations suitable for a wide range of images.
 Transfer learning works best if your images are similar to the images originally used to train the network.
 If your training images are natural images like those in the ImageNet database, then any of the pretrained networks is suitable.
 For a list of available networks and how to compare them, see Pretrained Deep Neural Networks.

 If your data is very different from the ImageNet data—for example, if you have tiny images, spectrograms, or nonimage data—training a new network might be better.
-For an example showing how to train a network using nonimage data, see Create Simple Sequence Classification Network Using Deep Network Designer.
+For examples showing how to train a network from scratch, see Create Simple Sequence Classification Network Using Deep Network Designer and Create Simple Semantic Segmentation Network in Deep Network Designer.

 SqueezeNet does not require an additional support package.
 For other pretrained networks, if you do not have the required support package installed, then the app provides the Install option.